alexharri/website/posts/webgl-gradients.md

 float alpha = (sign(dist) + 1.0) / 2.0;
 ```

-By taking the sign of our distance, we always get 0% or 100% opacity -- either fully transparent or completely opaque.
-Let's instead make <Gl>alpha</Gl> gradually transition from $0$ to $1$ over a certain distance of pixels, e.g. 50px.
+By taking the sign of our distance, we always get an opacity of 0% or 100% -- either fully transparent or completely opaque.
+Let's instead make <Gl>alpha</Gl> gradually transition from $0$ to $1$ over a number of pixels.
 Let's define a constant for that:

 ```glsl
 const float BLUR_AMOUNT = 50.0;
 ```

-We'll then change the calculation for <Gl>alpha</Gl> to just be <Gl>dist / BLUR_AMOUNT</Gl>.
+We'll change the calculation for <Gl>alpha</Gl> to just be <Gl>dist / BLUR_AMOUNT</Gl>.

 ```glsl
 float alpha = dist / BLUR_AMOUNT;